 Talk to your child's doctor if the diagnosis is unclear.

 Treatment for partial thickness second-degree burns

-Superficial second-degree burns usually heal in about three weeks, as long as the wound is kept clean and protected.
-Deep second-degree burns may take longer than three weeks to heal.
-Specific treatment for a second-degree burn will be determined by your child's physician, based on the following:
+Superficial second-degree burns usually heal in about 3 weeks, as long as the wound is kept clean and protected.
+Deep second-degree burns may take longer than 3 weeks to heal.

 Your opinion or preference

-A second-degree burn that does not cover more than 10 percent of the skin's surface can usually be treated in an outpatient setting.
+A second-degree burn that does not cover more than 10% of the skin's surface can usually be treated in an outpatient setting.
 Treatment depends on the severity of the burn and may include the following:

 © 2000-2015 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.